Loss Functions for Discrete Contextual Pricing with Observational Data: Related Literature

 \section{Related Literature}

-There has been significant recent interest in learning contextual pricing algorithms, which incorporate customer and product features to make pricing decisions.
-A common approach is the ``predict then optimize'' framework, where a demand function is estimated then optimized to find the optimal pricing policy \citep{chen2015statistical, ferreira2016analytics, dube2017scalable, baardman2018detecting, alley2019pricing, biggs2021model}.
-For contextual policy learning, there are approaches which assume access to the valuation distribution or data \citep{mohri2014learning, elmachtoub2018value}.
-There are also many online/dynamic pricing settings where the demand function or pricing policy is learned over time \citep{gallego2006dynamic, feng2010integrating, broder2012dynamic,harrison2012bayesian, javanmard2016dynamic, cohen2016feature, qiang2016dynamic,cheung2017dynamic,besbes2018dynamic, nambiar2019dynamic, ban2020personalized, gallego2021bounds,calmon2021revenue,keskin2021data}.
-In this online setting, the goal of the pricing policy is to balance exploration and exploitation, to ensure high long-term profits.
-However, online experiments are often costly and difficult to deploy, so we focus on the problem of finding and evaluating a pricing policy on the given observational dataset.
-For simplicity, we do not consider the effects of limited inventory or a finite selling horizon.
-We also study the pricing of a single item, in that we do not consider interaction effects from other items.
-These are interesting avenues for future work, but would result in significantly more complex policies~\citep{chen2019joint,chen2021nonparametric}.
+In recent years, there has been significant interest in learning contextual pricing algorithms, which incorporate customer and product features to pricing decisions.
+A common approach is the ``predict-then-optimize'' framework, where a demand function is estimated and then optimized to find the optimal pricing policy \citep{chen2015statistical, ferreira2016analytics, dube2017scalable, baardman2018detecting, alley2019pricing, biggs2021model,subramanian2022constrained}.
+Some existing approaches assume access to customer valuation data or its distribution \citep{mohri2014learning, devanur2016sample, medina2017revenue, huchette2020contextual, elmachtoub2018value}.
+Meanwhile, some recent approaches study a similar setting that utilizes data that record whether customers made purchases at the prices prescribed \citep{ye2018customized,chen2021model}, but these estimators are generally not unbiased since the bias introduced by the historical pricing policy is not taken into account.
+There are also many dynamic pricing settings where the demand function or pricing policy is learned over time \citep{bitran2003overview,vulcano2002optimal,gallego2006dynamic, araman2009dynamic,feng2010integrating, broder2012dynamic,harrison2012bayesian, javanmard2016dynamic, cohen2016feature, qiang2016dynamic,cheung2017dynamic,besbes2018dynamic, nambiar2019dynamic, ban2020personalized,calmon2021revenue,keskin2021data}.
+In such an online setting, the goal of the pricing policy is to ensure high long-term profits by balancing exploration and exploitation.
+However, online experiments are often costly and difficult to deploy, so we focus on the problem of finding and evaluating a pricing policy using observational data, which typically is readily available.